-"The Ethiopian eunuch of Queen Candace, when baptized in Christ, obtained the fullness of the sacrament.
-Those who said that they didn't know of any Holy Spirit, although they said that they had been baptized with John's baptism, were baptized afterwards, because John baptized for the remission of sins in the Name of the coming Jesus, not in his own name.
+the remission of sins in the Name of the coming Jesus, not in his own name.
 They didn't know the Spirit, because in the form in which John baptized they had not received baptism in the Name of Christ.
 John, though he did not baptize in the Spirit, nevertheless preached Christ and the Spirit.
-When he was questioned whether he were perchance himself the Christ, he answered, 'I indeed baptize you with water for repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
+When he was questioned whether he was perchance himself the Christ, he answered, 'I indeed baptize you with water for repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire' (Matthew 3:11).
 Because they had been baptized neither in the Name of Christ nor with faith in the Holy Spirit, they could not have received the sacrament of baptism."

-"So they were baptized in the Name of Jesus Christ, and baptism was not 'repeated' in their case, but was administered differently, for there is but one baptism.
+"So, they were baptized in the Name of Jesus Christ, and baptism was not 'repeated' in their case, but was administered differently, for there is but one baptism.
 Where there is not the complete sacrament of baptism, there is not considered to be a commencement nor any kind of baptism.
 But baptism is complete if one confesses the Father, the Son, and the Holy Spirit.
 If you deny One you overthrow the whole.
-If you mention in words One only, the Father, the Son, or the Holy Spirit, and in your belief, do not deny either the Father, the Son, or the Holy Spirit, the mystery of the faith is complete.
+If you mention in words One only, the Father, the Son, or the Holy Spirit, and in your belief do not deny either the Father, the Son, or the Holy Spirit, the mystery of the faith is complete.
 So too, if you name the Father, Son, and Holy Spirit, and lessen the power of either the Father, the Son, or the Holy Spirit, the whole mystery is made empty.
 Those who had said, 'We have not heard if there is any Holy Spirit' (Acts 19:5), were baptized afterwards in the Name of the Lord Jesus Christ.
 This was an additional abundance of grace, for now through Paul's preaching they knew the Holy Spirit."